CANADA FX DEBT-C$ pushes higher on BHP bid for Potash

 TORONTO, Aug 17 (Reuters) - The Canadian dollar got a boost against the U.S. currency on Tuesday as market focus turned to a rejected bid by Canadian fertilizer group Potash Corp of Saskatchewan by BHP Billiton.

-Among a slew of overnight and early North American developments, market focus was on Potash Corp (POT.TO: Quote) and its board's rejection of BHP Billiton's (BHP.AX: Quote) (BLT.L: Quote) unsolicited $38.6 billion offer.
+Among a slew of overnight and early North American developments, market focus was on Potash Corp (POT.TO) and its board's rejection of BHP Billiton's (BHP.AX) (BLT.L) unsolicited $38.6 billion offer.

 The world's largest fertilizer company termed the proposal as "grossly inadequate," and adopted a shareholder rights plan.
 [ID:nSGE67G0DT] [ID:nN08269113]